top of page

 James Taverner is Executive Director, Global Gas and LNG, S&P Global Energy CERA, with a particular focus on Northeast Asia (Japan, South Korea, and China).
 His expertise includes quantitative analysis and model building of supply, demand, and price fundamentals; analysis of government policy and regulation; and gas market development.
 James was the project manager and lead researcher for the major S&P Global Multiclient Study "The New Map of Global Gas," an in-depth analysis of the potential impact of unconventional gas on supply, demand, trade, and price in the global market.
 He has contributed to numerous other studies, including "Global Gas Reset," "LNG in Transportation: Challenging Oil's Grip," and "Solving the Tangram: China Regional Gas and Power Scenarios."
 He is based in London and has previously worked in the S&P Global offices in Paris, Beijing, and Tokyo, where we worked with local clients and international companies targeting those markets.
 James holds a Master of Arts from Cambridge University, United Kingdom.

 Dr Marat Terterov is an acclaimed expert and practitioner of international relations with a DPhil from St. Antony’s College, Oxford University.
 The subject of his DPhil was Middle Eastern political economy, public enterprise reform and privatisation.
 Dr Terterov’s expertise has expanded over the last 20 years to include global energy investment processes, international energy security and Eurasian geopolitics.
 He has been associated professionally with international publishing firms, think tanks, academic institutions and business development forums since the late 1990s.
 Between 2008 and 2022, Dr Terterov was an advisor, negotiator and trainer for the Brussels-based Energy Charter Treaty, whilst also lecturing at the University of Kent’s Brussels School of International Studies.
 He is currently the Principal Representative of the Brussels Energy Club ASBL, a corporate networking platform connecting energy professionals and enabling business projects across the global energy chain.
 He has a significant public profile on the internet, having published widely on the subject matter of his expertise.
-He contributes regularly to public debates on energy and geopolitics at high profile international events.
+He contributes regularly to public debates on energy and geopolitics at high-profile international events.

 Dr George Niculescu is the Head of Research of the European Geopolitical Forum in Brussels (since 2012), and author of its current flagship publication “Geopolitical Trends” (http://shop.gpf-europe.com/products/id/egf-geopolitical-trends-fall-2025-279/).
 In 2019, he earned his PhD degree in Political Sciences from the National School of Political Studies and Public Administration (NSPSPA) in Bucharest.
 His PhD thesis addressed “Western Confrontation with Russia at the Beginning of the 21st Century: Security Scenarios Planning in the Area from the Baltic Sea to the Wider Black Sea (Inter Marium)”.
 Dr Niculescu completed Advanced Studies at the George C. Marshall Centre in Garmisch-Partenkirchen and at the Royal College of Defence Studies in London.
 From 2004 to 2010, he worked as a NATO staff officer focusing on partnerships and cooperation mostly with countries from the Greater Black Sea Area (GBSA).
 In 2016-2018, he performed as Team Leader for a CSDP Study under the EU’s HIQSTEP (High Quality Studies for the Eastern Partnership) programme.
 Dr Niculescu was involved in various international research projects and published extensively on GBSA geopolitical, geoeconomic, and regional security affairs.